Lafayette-FSAE/scada/User-Manual.md

 cp ./install /usr/etc/scada
 ```

 This also copies files into a known directory, this time the non executable files, and to the /usr/etc/scada directory.
 Again this was chosen arbitrarily.
-This is where the services will look for things like custom python libraries and the config file.
+This is where the services will look for things like custom python libraries and config files.

 ```bash
 # copy service files for systemd